Home

 • Lining:

-• Cloaks may be lined or unlined, in identical or contrasting colors
+• Cloaks may be lined or unlined, in matching or contrasting colors

 • Hoods:

-• Hoods are optional (a hoodless cloak is technically referred to as a "cape")
+• Hoods are optional (a hoodless cloak is often referred to as a "cape")

 • Length and closures: